Oaths – Vows – Contracts – Promises

 Binding the Future

-The future evolves in unpredictable ways and this clashes with a fundamental human urge to create certainty in personal and social matters.
+The future evolves in unpredictable ways and this clashes with a fundamental human urge for certainty about the future in personal matters.

 The question is: how can a person reliably commit, that is to say bind their self, to an unknown future?

 Commitments about the future may be made using a promise or pledge that is presented as an assurance of what may be expected.
 Similar terms include: my word, my bond, my undertaking, my guarantee, my warranty.
-All these notions create an obligation—but one that is not always met.
+All these notions create an obligation—but one that is not always met even with the best intentions.

 So: what more can be done?